Whitney Houston: I Wanna Dance with Somebody: Accolades

 The film was nominated for Outstanding Supporting Visual Effects in a Photoreal Feature at the 21st Visual Effects Society Awards.
 Naomi Ackie was nominated for the EE Rising Star award for I Wanna Dance with Somebody at the 76th British Academy Film Awards.

-The film was nominated for Outstanding Achievement in Music Editing – Feature Motion Picture at the 70th Motion Picture Sound Editors’ Golden Reel Awards.
+It was nominated for Outstanding Achievement in Music Editing – Feature Motion Picture at the 70th Motion Picture Sound Editors' Golden Reel Awards.
 Kasi Lemmons was nominated for Outstanding Directing in a Motion Picture for I Wanna Dance with Somebody at the 54th NAACP Image Awards.

 In 2023, the film was nominated for Best Movie at the 23rd BET Awards 2023.

-In 2025, the website Collider included the film in its list of "10 Best Music Biopics of the Last 5 Years".
+According to Billboard, it is one of the highest grossing music biopics of all time.